-Aims to assist business owners with Woodstock’s licensing process and continuously updates them on new laws to ensure Woodstock’s businesses meet all zoning, code enforcement, building, and state requirements.
+Aims to assist business owners with Woodstock’s licensing process and continuously updates them on new laws to ensure Woodstock’s businesses meet all zoning, code enforcement, building and state requirements.

 Business License Overview

 The first is an affidavit of lawful presence per O.C.G.A. § 50-36-1, also called the SAVE Affidavit.
 This affidavit must be accompanied by a secure and verifiable document (identification).
 This affidavit is required with the initial application and every year thereafter with the license renewal packet.

 The second affidavit requirement concerns E-Verify.
 To fill this requirement, a representative of the business must provide a notarized signature on the Private Employer Affidavit per O.C.G.A . § 36-60-6(d).
 Businesses with 10 or more employees are required by the State of Georgia to register with E-Verify.
 The Affidavit asks for the business's E-Verify account number.
 All businesses in the city limits of Woodstock are required to comply with this law.
 If you are an established business with less than 9 employees and this changes to 10 or more, it is the responsibility of the business owner to contact our office and complete an updated form.

 For more information, please review Georgia House Bill 87 passed by the Georgia Assembly in the 2011 session or the Georgia Municipal Association's website .